 - Oracle Java 7 or 8 JRE or JDK

-- Google Chrome or Firefox on server for access to server if desired
+- Google Chrome or Firefox on server for local access to server if desired

 Any modern browser can be used to access RadPix Teaching File System.
 This includes Chrome, Firefox, Edge, Internet Explorer 10 or greater, Safari, and Android web browsers.
 No additional software is required on the client.
 Some cases may be use up a large amount of memory, so at least 8 Gb RAM is recommended for client PC’s, although smaller amounts of memory have been used for cases.
 Editing large DICOM datasets does require more memory.

 Cases can be viewed on Windows, MacOS, Linux, Android, and IOS devices.
 The pages will scale to fit the device.
 Improved visualization of images will be possible on higher quality devices with high resolution screens and high performance processors.
 Mouse and keyboard input are supported.
 The software is touch-enabled, including swiping, pinching to zoom, etc.

 Since its inception, this software has been able to run on minimal hardware.
 However, when DICOM images are being received by the system, improved performance can be achieved with modern PC hardware.

 Since the price has significantly decreased over the past few years, a minimum disk space of 1 Terabyte is recommended initially, although this amount will probably suffice for several years of usage.
 Solid state drives will probably improve throughput and processing speed.
 Disk space required is dependent on the number of images sent to the system.
 Note: Multiframe DICOM images (ultrasound, angiography) can be very large.